We are searching for

 • Vehicles That Have Been Tampered With (e.g. odometer rollback)

-The risk in purchasing a washed title vehicle doesn't only lie in being overcharged; since these vehicles were heavily damaged, the repairs that took place will never get it back to the condition it was previously.
+The risk in purchasing a car with a washed title doesn't only lie in being overcharged; since these vehicles were heavily damaged, the repairs that took place will never get it back to the condition it was previously.
 Many systems within the car can hold on to defects caused by the accident, and even a total repair will miss some small issues the vehicle now has.
 This poses a massive safety risk to anyone who purchases the vehicle, and can incur thousands in subsequent repairs when the patchwork fixes fall apart.

 Four Signs of Title Washing

-The best course of action you can take when purchasing a vehicle is to look for the signs of car title washing.
+The best course of action you can take when purchasing a used vehicle is to look for the signs of car title washing.
 That way, you can identify a vehicle that has a washed title and avoid overpaying or the increased risk of injury.

 Four Signs of Title Washing